telerik/blazor-docs/themes.md

         }

     >note There have been some reports that the `@latest` version sometimes does not work with a message similar to `The "@progress/kendo-theme-material@latest" library could not be resolved by the "unpkg" provider`.
-If trying again a bit later does not help, you can replace the `latest` moniker with the current latest version of the theme that you can find at the [Themes Repo Releases section](https://github.com/telerik/kendo-themes/releases).
+If trying again a bit later does not help, you can replace the `@latest` moniker with the current latest version of the theme that you can find at the [Themes Repo Releases section](https://github.com/telerik/kendo-themes/releases).
+For example, `^3.0.0` to get the latest version of the major release `3`.
+If you commit such a version, you may want to check for updates after a while.

 1. In the client Blazor application, go to the `wwwroot/index.html` file and replace the CDN link with the following one.
 For a server-side Blazor project, do that in the `~/Pages/_Host.cshtml` file.